 The process of reporting a Facebook profile is the same for all devices.

 Follow the steps below to report a Facebook profile:

 - Tap on the three dots icon just beside the “Message” tab.

-- Click on “Find support or report profile.”
+- Click on “Report profile.”
 The option can also be indicated as “Give feedback or report this profile.”

 - Select the reason why you’re reporting the profile.